prakashpsgcse/kubernetes-basics/Architecture/README.md

 #Master (Control Plane)
 -> manages cluster state/nodes/objects
--> major components: kube-apiserver, kube-controller-manager and kube-scheduler -> all those components can run in single mastr node -> It can be replicated using multiple master node
+-> major components: kube-apiserver, kube-controller-manager and kube-scheduler -> all those components can run in single master node -> It can be replicated using multiple master node
 #### API server
    -> interface for intracting with UI